Working families and carers/caregivers

 Policies that make the difference

-Since January 2023, we have offered extensive enhanced parental leave policies in all PA geographies, making eligibility for parental leave an automatic day one right for all employees.
+Since January 2023, we have offered extensive enhanced parental leave policies in all of our geographies, making eligibility for parental leave an automatic day one right for all employees.
 We also introduced a suite of enhanced benefits and support for new or returning parents.
+We continue to monitor trends and legislation on workplace family-leave policies.
+In 2025, we introduced a new neonatal care policy, ensuring we provide best-in-class support to parents in what can be an overwhelming and emotionally challenging time.

 Supporting parents and their managers

-We have introduced a Working Families Playbook to provide guidance and support to those returning to work and their managers, which offers step-by-step guidance, including tips and exercises on how to navigate a parental leave journey.
-We introduced back-up care in the UK and US to give working parents and carers the option to have find alternative, short-term care at late notice.
+We provide a Working Families Playbook to provide guidance and support to those returning to work and their managers, which offers step-by-step guidance, including tips and exercises on how to plan for, navigate, and return from a parental leave journey.

 Adjustments to working-family life